madejackson/MillControl/subPages/realSetupCM70.md

 ### How can we make the setup for the CM70 nice?

-First thing which annoyed me after grinding a few coffees was that the external taster/mill button on the arduino needed to be pushed instead of the build in MillButton.
+First thing which annoyed me, after grinding a few coffees was that the external taster/mill button on the arduino needed to be pushed instead of the build in MillButton.

-Second thing which annoyed me was that the arduino needs it own power supply.
+Second thing which annoyed me was, that the arduino needed its own power supply.
 I think it is much more handy if it is connected to the mills voltage circut.

+Thrid thing was, how to make the setup so small that it fits into a box.
+If you use smaller party (e.g. for the power Supply or the relais) and if you have enough room in the mill, you can also put everything inside it.
+I didn't managed and I am fine with the small box.

 #### Using the built in MillButton